17 Aug Best Grass for Bare Feet: Complete Guide

 Is there anything better than walking through your front yard barefooted on a hot summer day?
 We certainly don’t think so!
 However, nothing disrupts your afternoon fun more quickly than rough, prickly grass.
 Luckily this isn’t something that you have to live with forever!
 You and your family can enjoy a soft, luscious lawn no matter where you live.

 What’s the best grass for bare feet?
-While the best grass for bare feet will vary based on your geographical location, there are a few varieties of grass that have a loyal fan following.
-Both Hybrid Bermuda grass and Zoysia grass have been named the best grass for bare feet due to the density and feel of each blade.
+Both Zoysia grass and Hybrid Bermuda grass have been named the best grass for bare feet due to the density and feel of each blade.
+While the best grass for bare feet will vary based on your geographical location, there are a few varieties of Zoysia grass and Bermuda grass that have a loyal fan following.

 So, what happens if you don’t have one of these two grass varieties in your yard?
 Do you have to replant your lawn to achieve soft grass?
 Keep reading to learn more about the best grass for bare feet as well as how to improve the feel of your grass, no matter the variety.
 With our simple steps for lawn care, you will be able to enjoy a lush lawn in no time.